invertase/react-native-firebase-docs/docs/messaging/introduction.md

 ## Data-only messages

-- Contains a map of key / value pairs for consumption by the app.
+- Contain a map of key / value pairs for consumption by the app.
 - Do not display any visible notification.
 - Never intercepted by the Mobile Device's OS.
 - Handled by the RNFirebase Messaging module's `onMessageReceived` method.